Atlantic Gateway (Canada)

 The Atlantic Gateway is a proposed transport project in Canada.
 It aims to take an integrated approach in developing transport infrastructure within Atlantic Canada to enhance Canada's ability to capture a larger share of growing trade flows between North America and Asia.

-The federal minister responsible for the Atlantic Gateway is Lisa Raitt who took over from Keith Ashfield in July 2013.
+The federal minister responsible for the Atlantic Gateway was Lisa Raitt who took over from Keith Ashfield in July 2013.
+The position has since been abolished and since 2015 no Minister has been appointed to this portfolio.
 Peter MacKay had earlier held the portfolio until January 2010.